ArthurVarez/Pokedex/README.md

     $ pipenv shell

 Now, everything should be well installed and the code should run properly.
 However, considering the fact that we're using Keras, the installation of TensorFlow could not work.
-If so, follow `TensorFlow official installation guide <https://www.tensorflow.org/install?hl=fr>`_.
+If so, follow [TensorFlow official installation guide](https://www.tensorflow.org/install?hl=fr).

 *Note : if the installation of all the required libraries failed, just open the pipfile file, check the name of the used libraries and their version and install them manually using pip.*